6000m-6500m peaks gear discussion

 Scrambling is just that, no climbing.
 We only need trekking gear, we are not climbing on snow and should only cross brief snow fields.
 No need for ice axe, crampons or harness.

 Mountaineering is real climbing, alpine climbing, and does require ice axe, crampons (and suitable boots for them) and sometimes ropes and a harness set, depending on the mountain.
-Mountaineering with a harness and rope has insurance implications you should be aware of.
+Most of our climbs are on "straightforward" peaks that do NOT require a harness, which simplifies the climbing and makes for lighter loads too.

-6000m-6666m gear
+6000m-6500m gear

 For the most part your trek clothing will work for Ladakh's summer scrambling and mountaineering as well.